 Smoking is a highly addictive habit that has devastating consequences.
-Not only does it precipitate lung and pancreatic cancer, heart disease and a three-fold increase in age-related macular degeneration (AMD, the leading cause of blindness), it all too often results in sudden death.
+Not only does it precipitate lung and pancreatic cancer, heart disease, and a three-fold increase in age-related macular degeneration (AMD, the leading cause of blindness), it all too often results in sudden cardiac death.

 After more than 30 years as a clinical cardiologist, I've learned firsthand of the cardinal relationship between smoking and disease.

 Researchers have identified approximately 4,000 chemicals in cigarette smoke that can cause free radical damage to the blood vessels.
 These chemicals also increase the stickiness of blood, upping a person's chances of having a heart attack or stroke.

 We’ve also learned that nicotine and other chemicals in cigarette smoke provoke high blood pressure (nicotine is a potent vasoconstrictor) and damage the linings of blood vessel walls.
 But the alarming number of compounds in cigarettes and cigarette smoke has made it a virtual research nightmare to isolate the cause of smoking-related disease.